kylecrsn/Lamposk/README.md

-# Ciosk
+# Lamposk
-A C implementation of a distributed ticketing kiosk system based on [Lamport's Timestamp Algoirthm](http://lamport.azurewebsites.net/pubs/time-clocks.pdf)
+A C implementation of a distributed ticketing kiosk system based on [Lamport's Distributed Solution](http://lamport.azurewebsites.net/pubs/time-clocks.pdf)

 ## About
 #### Assumptions